-A key part of Mr. Burkhard's work is leading a global team of more than 40 researchers that analyze and assess upstream and downstream market conditions and changes in the oil and gas industry’s competitive environment.
+James Burkhard, Managing Director of the IHS CERA Global Oil Group, leads the team of IHS CERA experts that analyse and assess upstream and downstream market conditions and changes in the oil and gas industry’s competitive environment.
 A foundation of this work is detailed short- and long-term outlooks for global crude oil and refined products markets that are integrated with outlooks for other energy sources, economic growth, geopolitics and security.
 Mr. Burkhard’s expertise covers geopolitics, industry dynamics and global oil demand and supply trends.

 Tony Potter is the Managing Director for the Middle East and India region of IHS Chemical Consulting, based in Dubai.
 Tony joined CMAI, now an IHS company, in March of 2006, as Director, Olefins Studies - Europe, Middle East & Africa, and also had the responsibility for managing CMAI’s Düsseldorf office.
 Tony transfered to his current responsibilities in Dubai in 2009.

 Tony has thirteen years of petrochemical industry experience combined with over sixteen years of global consulting experience.
 Prior to joining CMAI, he was an independent consultant specializing in competitive intelligence and economic analysis of the oil, petrochemical and polymer industries.
 From 1983 until 1996, he was employed by Exxon Chemical Europe, in a range of engineering, operations management and planning management roles.

 Tony has a degree in Chemical Engineering from Imperial College of Science and Technology, London.